googlemaps/java-fleetengine-auth/README.md

 * Simplifies the process of creating Fleet Engine Tokens.
 * Provides token signing mechanisms other than using credential files (such as impersonating a service account.)
-* Attaches signed tokens to outbound requests made from either a gRPC stub or GAPIC client.
+* Attaches signed tokens to outbound requests made from either a GAPIC client or gRPC stub.

 Sample scripts are provided in the sample directory.
 To learn more, see:
 [sample/README.md](sample/README.md).